Inspired Johannes A. Niederhauser and James Poulos

 Are we still human if we don’t remember being human?

-Johannes A. Niederhauser and James Poulos recently discussed the difficulty of staying human, and, like everything on Johannes’ channel, it was magnificent.
-I loved Poulos’ point that Aristotle’s “formal cause” is best understood as something like an “environmental cause” — it is about how “our environment shapes us,” per se — which makes very clear that, right now, “the digital” is the main “formal cause” of the world.
+Dr. Johannes A. Niederhauser and James Poulos recently discussed the difficulty of staying human, and, like everything on Johannes’ channel, the conversation was magnificent.
+I loved Poulos’ point that Aristotle’s “formal cause” is best understood as something like an “environmental cause” — it is about how “environments shape us,” per se — which makes very clear that, right now, “the digital” is the main “formal cause” of the world.

 Long before talk of Facebook’s “Meta” was in the air, our modern environment was already radically digitized.
-As a result, we are being “digitized” even when we don’t use our cellphone — we just don’t tend to realize it.
+As a result, we are being “digitized” even when we don’t use our cellphones — we just don’t realize it.
 Our “towardness” is changing, for one, which means we can no longer look at a beautiful sunset without thinking about Instagram.
-This is another way we are “captured,” to allude to Deleuze, as Johannes and Justin Murphy have discussed in the past.
+This is another way we are “captured,” to allude to Deleuze (as Johannes and Justin Murphy discussed in the past).

 I think James Poulos is exactly right: today, we basically envy machines and no longer take pride in “being human.”
-Since we think our brains are “just computers” (and “metaphors matter”), then computers are “the best brains,” and it’s only natural that we wish we could merge with them.
-Machines occupy a spacetime we don’t, “seem” best at memory, are swift processors of vast amounts of information — and so we long and desire to make ourselves into computers.
-We fail to realize there is a difference between “memorization” (which the prisoners in Plato’s cave were good at) and “memory,” and ultimately that means we fail to realize that we run the risk of losing “human memory” entirely.
+Since we think our brains are “just computers” (metaphors matter), then computers are “the best brains,” and it’s only natural that we wish we could merge with them.
+Machines occupy a spacetime we don’t, seem best at memory, are swift processors of vast amounts of information — and so we find ourselves longing and desiring to make ourselves into computers.
+We fail to realize there is a difference between “memorization” (which the prisoners in Plato’s cave were good at) and “memory,” and ultimately that means we fail to realize that we run the risk of losing “memory of the human” entirely.

-In closing, there is a profound connection between memory and imagination.
-If it is true that today we are trying to replace “memory” with “memorization,” what will “memorization” equip imagination to extend us?
+There is indeed a profound connection between memory and imagination, and if it is true today that we are trying to replace “memory” with “memorization,” what will “memorization” equip imagination to extend us?
 Nothing which extends beyond the “Digital Framework” we operate in, I doubt.
-We used to dream about the heavens, but now we envy followers.
-Being remembered in a world that can only memorize.
-End-less life.
+We once dreamed about the heavens, but now we envy followers of being remembered in a world that can only memorize — end-less life.

 Human Forever by James Poulos is available to purchase and well worth your time.